-- be between the ages of 21 and 45; - have between -3D and -20D of nearsightedness and no more than 2.5D of astigmatism; - understand that the Visian ICL is indicated for the correction of nearsightedness between -3D and ≤ -15D and the reduction of nearsightedness between >-15D and -20D; - have the shape of your eye able to fit the Visian ICL (have an anterior chamber depth of 3.0 millimeters or greater); - have a minimally acceptable density of the thin, single layer of cells (endothelial cells) on the innermost surface of the cornea, responsible for keeping the cornea clear.
-If your doctor determines that your endothelial cell density is below the minimum level, you will be at greater risk of swelling of your cornea (corneal edema), possibly requiring removal and replacement of your cornea (corneal transplantation); - have written evidence that your nearsightedness has been stable for at least 1 year; - understand the risks and benefits of Visian ICL for nearsightedness surgery compared to other available treatments for nearsightedness; - be able to lie flat on your back; - have no known allergies to any of the medications that your doctor may discuss will be used before, during and after your surgery; - not be pregnant or nursing; - understand that at between 2 to 3 weeks before Visian ICL surgery you will need to have holes made in the extreme outer edge of the colored portion of the eye (peripheral iridotomy) using a laser; - be willing to sign an Informed Consent Form provided by your doctor.
+- be between the ages of 21 and 45; - have between -3D and -20D of nearsightedness and between 1.0D and 4.0D of astigmatism - understand that the Visian Toric ICL is indicated for the correction of nearsightedness with astigmatism between -3D and ≤ -15D and between 1.0D and 4.0D of astigmatism, and the reduction of nearsightedness with astigmatism between > -15D and -20D and between 1.0D and 4.0D of astigmatism; - have the shape of your eye able to fit the Visian Toric ICL (have an anterior chamber depth of 3.0 millimeters or greater); - have a minimally acceptable density of the thin, single layer of cells (endothelial cells) on the innermost surface of the cornea, responsible for keeping the cornea clear.
+If your doctor determines that your endothelial cell density is below the minimum level, you will be at greater risk of swelling of your cornea (corneal edema), possibly requiring removal and replacement of your cornea (corneal transplantation); - have written evidence that your nearsightedness has been stable for at least 1 year; - understand the risks and benefits of surgery with Visian Toric ICL for nearsightedness with astigmatism compared to other available treatments for nearsightedness with astigmatism;

+- be able to lie flat on your back; - have no known allergies to any of the medications that your physician may discuss will be used before, during and after your surgery; - not be pregnant or nursing; - understand that at between 2 to 3 weeks before Visian Toric ICL surgery you will need to have holes made in the extreme outer edge of the colored portion of the eye (peripheral iridotomy) using a laser; - be willing to sign an Informed Consent Form provided by your doctor.

-You and your doctor will determine if you are a suitable candidate for the Visian ICL and the frequency of follow-up required to monitor the health of your eye.
+You and your doctor will determine if you are a suitable candidate for the Visian Toric ICL and the frequency of follow-up required to monitor the health of your eye.

-11.0 What Should You Expect During Visian ICL Surgery?
+10.0 What Should You Expect During Visian Toric ICL Surgery?